Mike-Makaryshyn/15-small-react-apps/README.md

 9. Color Shades Generator - https://colors-generator.surge.sh/
 10. Grocery Bud - https://grocery-list-manager.surge.sh/
 11. Navbar - https://burger-menu-navbar.surge.sh/
-12. Modal And Sidebar - the project is not finished yet
+12. Modal And Sidebar(useContext) - https://modal-sidebar.surge.sh/
 13. Stripe Submenus - the project is not finished yet
 14. Cart - the project is not finished yet
 15. Cocktails - the project is not finished yet